rithwik-mishra/material-static-project/docs/tutorials/go-setup.md

 - [ ] Alternatively, we can create a Windows executable using the ```#!bash go build```, very similar to how we used the GCC command in COMP 211 when compiling C programs as runnables.
 This command, unlike ```#!bash go run .```, only compiles our program instead of running it.
 - [ ] Run the executable using ```#!bash ./hello-go``` on Macbook or ```#!bash hello-go.exe```.
 It should have the same output as the ```go run . ``` command above.

+### Conclusion
+Congratulations!
+You've successfully run a Go Tutorial and configured a development environment.
+This foundational skill can be applied to many open-source and professional projects.